openearth/xbeach-docs/docs/xbeach_manual.rst

 will be implemented in the near future.

 To improve the dispersive behaviour a (reduced) 2-layer non-hydrostatic is implemented as well (:cite:`de2020efficient`).
-In this version (keyword: :par:`nhq3d` = *1*, see Section :ref:`sec-twolayer`) a constant non-hydrostatic pressure is assumed in the lower layer to reduce the additional computation time.
+In this version (keyword: :par:`nhq3d` = *1*, see Section :ref:`sec-twolayer`), the pressure in the vertical is described by a hydrostatic pressure assumption  in the bottom layer, and a non-hydrostatic distribution in the upper layer.

 An interesting recent application that has been validated for a number